-During the prior year, the Company wrote off trade payables in the amount of \$27,587 (2010 - \$397,556).
+During the year, the Company wrote off trade payables in the amount of \$Nil (31 December 2011 - \$27,587, 1 January 2011 - \$Nil).
 Management does not consider that these amounts are payable although there is no assurance that a formal claim will not be made against the Company for some or all of these balances in the future.

 During a prior year, the Company entered into a debt settlement agreement with one of its vendors.
 Under the terms of the agreement, the amount owing to the vendor was to be repaid in cash over three years and a portion was to be repaid in shares (issued).
 The cash portion will bear interest at 6%.
+The remaining amount owing and accrued interest has been recorded as trade payables.

 During a prior year, the Company entered into an agreement with one of its vendors to repay the amount payable over five years.
-The portion of this amount that will be repaid in the fifth year (2013) has been recorded as trade payables - long term.
+The portion of this amount that will be repaid in the fifth year (2013) has been recorded as trade payables.